Frequently Asked Questions

 If you have a medical question, please visit the Health Information on the ÈýÒÚÌåÓý¹ÙÍø Web site.
 You should also visit

-If you have questions that relate to specific foods, or prescription, or over-the-counter drugs, you should visit the Food and Drug Administration (FDA) .
+If you have questions that relate to specific foods, or prescription, or over-the-counter drugs, you should visit the .

 ÈýÒÚÌåÓý¹ÙÍø is a medical research organization.
 As such, we only enroll patients who are participating in one of our clinical studies.
 These trials span a wide range of diseases and conditions.
 For information about .